oicr-gsi/shesmu/docs/compiler-hacking.md

-# Understanding the Shemsu compiler
+# Understanding the Shesmu compiler
 This is a guide to understanding the Shesmu olive compiler.
 This is meant to explain the core components that get the language to Java bytecode.